PeterCamilleri/CX16/docs/vm_ip.md

 of indirect addressing that does not require the use of the Y register and we take advantage of that here.

-First the case with byte codes with the op code being in the A register.
+First the case is for byte codes with the op code being in the A register.

       lda     (vm_ip)
       inc     vm_ip